anjali-rgpt/reddit-clinical-trials/README.md

 3. Cost issues with OpenAI
 4. Informativeness - can use RAG or some additional knowledge base to supplement prompts with better information / use LLM agents capable of web access so that prompt size is kept to a minimum
 5. Problem where scraping brings in stuff from murder trials instead of simply clinical trials.
+6. What if Reddit users have unsecure usernames where they put their actual name?
+How to detect those?

 # Examples: